Planck intermediate results. XXXI. Microwave survey of Galactic supernova remnants: Results and discussion of individual objects

 \subsection{Puppis A}

-The bright supernova remnant Puppis A is evident in the \planck\ images at 30--143\,GHz.
+The bright SNR Puppis A is evident in the \planck\ images at 30--143\,GHz.
 The flux densities measured from the \planck\ images at 30--70\,GHz roughly follow an extrapolation of the radio power law, suggesting the emission mechanism is synchrotron emission.
 The 100\,GHz measurement is below the power law.
 While this measurement is challenging due to contamination from unrelated emission evident in images at higher frequencies, the flux density at 100\,GHz does appear lower than the power law.
-A simple fit of a broken power law in Fig.~\ref{puppisased} has a break frequency $\nu_{\rm break}=40$\,GHz above which the spectral index increases from 0.46 to 1.46.
+A simple fit of a broken power law in Fig.~\ref{puppisased} has a break frequency $\nu_{\rm break}=40$\,GHz above which the spectral index increases from 0.46 to 1.46. {\bfc This fit is consistent with results from a study of WMAP observations \citep{hewitt12}.}